agilvarry/chess/README.md

 #TODO:
+then: validator
-piece class then:
+then: game

-pawn
-rook
-queen
-king
-bishop
-knight

-then: board
+then: serialize

+special rules:
 Castling
 En Passant
 Promotion

-then: validator
 stalemate
-then: game
-then: serialize

-(not necessarily in this order)